A Eudoxian study of discriminant curves associated to normal surface singularities: Combinatorial invariance of jacobian Newton polygons

 \begin{definition} Assume that $(S,s)$ is a normal surface singularity and that $f \in \mathfrak{m}_{S,s}$.
 Let $\pi : (S_{\pi}, E_{\pi}) \to (S, s)$ be a good resolution of $f$.
 The {\bf combinatorial type of $\pi^*(f)$} is the isomorphism class of the dual graph of the total transform $Z(\pi^*(f))$ of $Z(f)$ on $S_{\pi}$, weighted by the orders of vanishing $\ord_{E_j}(f)$ of $f$ along the irreducible components $E_j$ of $|Z(\pi^*(f))|$ and as usual by the genera and self-intersection numbers of the irreducible components of the exceptional divisor $E_{\pi}$ of $\pi$. \end{definition}

 \begin{definition} Assume that $(S,s)$ is a normal surface singularity and that $f, g \in \mathfrak{m}_{S,s}$ define a finite morphism $\varphi = (f,g) : (S,s) \to (\C^2, 0)$.
-The {\bf combinatorial type of the triple $(S, Z(f), Z(g))$} is the combinatorial type in the sense of Definition \ref{def:combtypefunct} of $\pi^*(fg)$, where $\pi$ is the minimal good resolution of $fg$, in which the vertices corresponding to the strict transforms of the branches of $Z(f)$ and $Z(g)$ are marked by the name of the corresponding function. \end{definition}
+The {\bf combinatorial type of the triple $(S, Z(f), Z(g))$} is the combinatorial type of $\pi^*(fg)$ in the sense of Definition \ref{def:combtypefunct}, where $\pi$ is the minimal good resolution of $fg$, in which the vertices corresponding to the strict transforms of the branches of $Z(f)$ and $Z(g)$ are marked by the name of the corresponding germ $Z(f)$ or $Z(g)$. \end{definition}

-Recall that the pencil $\Pp \varphi : (S,s) \dashrightarrow \C\Pp^1$ generated by $\varphi$ was introduced in Definition \ref{def:specialvalue} and the notion of good resolution which lifts its indeterminacies in Definition \ref{def:dicrit}.
+Recall that the {\em pencil $\Pp \varphi : (S,s) \dashrightarrow \C\Pp^1$ generated by $\varphi$} was introduced in Definition \ref{def:specialvalue} and the notion of {\em good resolution which lifts its indeterminacies} in Definition \ref{def:dicrit}.

 \begin{proposition} Assume that $f, g \in \mathfrak{m}_{S,s}$ define a finite morphism $\varphi = (f,g) : (S,s) \to (\C^2, 0)$.
 Let $\pi : (S_{\pi}, E_{\pi}) \to (S, s)$ be a good resolution of $fg$ which lifts the indeterminacies of the pencil $\Pp \varphi$.
 Denote by $(E_j)_{j \in I(\pi)}$ the irreducible components of the exceptional divisor $E_{\pi}$ of $\pi$.
 Assume that $(a,b) \in \Z_{> 0}^2$ is primitive and satisfies the hypothesis: